• Save

-The relationship between Prince Siddhārtha and Princess Yaśodarā was not an ordinary relationship.
-It was coming from an extremely long past and was deeply rooted.
-Although it is not easy to point out the exact start of their samsaric relationship, in the time of the Dīpaṁkara Supreme Buddha, a strange but amazing thing happened:
+The relationship between Prince Siddhārtha and Princess Yaśodharā was not an ordinary one.
+It had its roots in an extremely long past and was deeply established.
+Although it is difficult to trace the exact beginning of their saṁsāric bond, during the time of the Dīpaṁkara Supreme Buddha, a remarkable event took place.

 ………Sumēdha renounced household life, went to the Himalayas, and became an ascetic.
 He attained the jhānas and the direct knowledges (abhiññā) on his own.
 One day he was traveling through the sky above the city of Ramma, the city to which he normally went in search of salt and condiments.
 On that day, he saw the townspeople eagerly decorating a road.
 Seeing this, he descended to the ground and approached them.